ycpcs/ece260-spring2017/syllabus.md

 ### Homework

 Completion of homework assignments is critical to success in this course.
 Homework provides an opportunity to practice material from lecture and prepare for labs and exams.
-All homework is due before class on their assigned dates. **No late work will be accepted**.
+All homework is in class on their assigned dates. **Absolutely no late homework will be accepted**.
 Work that is not turned in will receive a grade of zero.
 However, the lowest homework grade will be dropped at the end of the semester.

-Homework will be graded for completion and effort for all problems and the correctness of one or more problems.
+Homework will be graded for completion and effort for all problems and the correctness of one or more (possibly all) problems.
 The selected problems will not be announced beforehand.

 All homework solutions should be easy to read and neatly organization.
 Students with illegible homework may be asked to submit electronic/word processed versions or may receive zero credit for their work.